InsideZhou/Instep/README.md

 # Instep
-> Tools are designed for coding easier.
+> Tools are designed for more easier coding.